tc39/proposal-structs/README.md

 Plain structs are declared with the contextual `struct` keyword in front of a class declaration.

-`struct class` expressions parse the same as plain `class` expressions.
+`struct` expressions parse the same as plain `class` expressions.

-During evaluation of a `struct class` expression, the following checks are performed.
+During evaluation of a `struct` expression, the following checks are performed.
-- If there is an `extends` clause and the superclass is not a `struct class`, throw a `TypeError`
+- If there is an `extends` clause and the superclass is not a `struct`, throw a `TypeError`

-When a `struct class` constructor is invoked, it creates instances with the following properties:
+When a `struct` constructor is invoked, it creates instances with the following properties:
 - All instance fields, including those from any superclasses, are defined and initialized to `undefined` before the newly constructed instance escapes to the constructor function (aka "one-shot")
 - Instances are sealed
-- Instances' [[Prototype]] slot is immutable after initialization
+- Instances' [[Prototype]] slot is immutable after construction

 ### Shared structs

 Shared structs are declared with the contextual `shared struct` keywords in front of a class declaration.
 Intuitively, they behave as very restricted structs.

+A shared struct can declare itself to have a realm-local [[Prototype]] with the incantation `with nonshared prototype`.
+See [ATTACHING-BEHAVIOR.md](ATTACHING-BEHAVIOR.md).

+A shared struct can declare its shape to be auto-correlated across realms with the incantation `with registered`.
+See [ATTACHING-BEHAVIOR.md](ATTACHING-BEHAVIOR.md).

-`shared struct class` expressions throw an early error if the following forms are encountered.
+`shared struct` expressions throw an early error if it does not have a realm-local [[Prototype]] and the following forms are encountered.
 - method
 - getter
 - setter
 - field initializers

-During evaluation of a `struct class` expression, the following checks are performed.
+During evaluation of a `shared struct` expression, the following checks are performed.
-- If there is an `extends` clause and the superclass is not a `shared struct class`, throw a `TypeError`
+- If the expression does not have a realm-local [[Prototype]], there is an `extends` clause, and the superclass is not a `shared struct`, throw a `TypeError`

-When a `struct class` constructor is invoked, it creates instances with the following properties:
+When a `shared struct` constructor is invoked, it creates instances with the following properties:
 - All instance fields are defined and initialized to `undefined` before the newly constructed instance escapes to the constructor function (aka "one-shot")
 - Constructors have `[Symbol.hasInstance]` to support `instanceof`
 - Instances are sealed
-- Instances' [[Prototype]] slot contains null
+- Instances' [[Prototype]] slot contains either null or a realm-local object, depending on whether it was declared as having a realm-local prototype
-- Instances do not have a `.constructor` property
+- Instances do not have a `.constructor` property if they do not have a realm-local prototype
 - Instances are shared with instead of copied to other agents
 - Instances' identities are preserved when communicated between agents
 - When a value is assigned to an instance field, if it is neither a primitive nor a shared object or is a `Symbol`, throw a `TypeError`